oflisback/markov-clustering/README.md

 ## What is this?

-This is a simple Markov graph clustering implementation based on http://micans.org/mcl/.
+This is a Markov graph clustering implementation based on http://micans.org/mcl/.

 ## Installation